dynamicallocation/DistributedProgramming/README.md

 # Important
 ## To reiterate its extremely important that if the user is running the program through gradle they use the following command
 ## ./gradlew run --console=plain
+## When entering a model prompt "Enter it twice" is only relevant if you don't use gradle.
+If you're using Gradle to run the ## program continue as you normally would i.e) Enter ONCE and wait.